cltl/python-for-text-analysis/README.md

 (If you have worked with Python 3 before, be sure to check if Jupyter Notebook is installed on your machine.
 We will work extensively with notebooks.)

+## Courseware structure

+Our materials are structured as follows:

+* Chapters on Python can be found in the `Python-chapters` folder.
+Each chapter consists of a README summarizing the theory for that chapter, and a notebook to practice your Python skills.

+* Other topics, related to natural language processing and 'everyday work' are covered in the NLP-topics folder.
+So if you're just here to learn Python, you can skip these notebooks.
+You may still find them useful, however!

+* The Data folder contains all data used in this course, and scripts used to obtain this data.
+(So you can see what techniques we used.)

+This file serves as the syllabus and a general reference for this course.

 ## Core principles

 Every course has a set of core principles that its teachers adhere to.